From Twiggy to Diana Ross, These Are the 15 Most Iconic '60s Makeup Looks

 (Image credit: Getty Images)

-If there was ever anyone who had a signature makeup look, it was Sofia Loren.
-She's basically synonymous with the cat-eye look, after years and years of using eyeliner to exaggerate and embolden her eye shape.
-It's pretty much summed up with, "if it's not broken, don't fix it."
+If there were ever anyone who had a signature makeup look, it was Sophia Loren.
+She's basically synonymous with the cat-eye look after years and years of using eyeliner to exaggerate and embolden her eye shape.
+It's pretty much summed up with "if it's not broken, don't fix it."

 60s-makeup-looks-294910-1629841937738-main